manumilou/sflphonedoc-security/source/01_gettingstarted/installingsflphone.rst

 Solution 3: Building from sources (not recommended)
 -----------

-Please refer to the instructions at https://projects.savoirfairelinux.com/projects/sflphone/wiki/How_to_build to build SFLphone from source.
+Please refer to the instructions `here <https://projects.savoirfairelinux.com/projects/sflphone/wiki/How_to_build>`_ to build SFLphone from source.